Michigan Matters: Powering EVs, Wireless Charging Roads and Drones

 Gruzen’s firm has wireless charging road technology it is marketing globally which can help power electric vehicles – a huge issue.
 He explained how it works .

 And McElroy talked about Biden, GM CEO/Chair Mary Barra and region’s prospects in this evolving powering evolution.
-He also talked about Michigan and other states vs China in the race to dominate the electric vehicle market.MORE NEWS: Person Of Interest In Custody After Mother Of 2 Was Shot, Killed In Detroit
+He also talked about Michigan and other states vs China in the race to dominate the electric vehicle market.MORE NEWS: Ann Arbor Becomes First US City To Require Free Menstrual Products In Restrooms

 Watch Michigan Matters, Sunday at 8am on CBS 62